To Request Court Supervision

 You must appear at the Scott County Courthouse on the date and time on your ticket to do so, or contact the State’s Attorney’s office in advance.
 The total fine and court costs (minimum total $332.50) must be paid in full on or before your court date.
 PLEASE PROVIDE YOUR EMAIL ADDRESS TO THE STATE’S ATTORNEY’S OFFICE TO RECEIVE THE NECESSARY INFORMATION.

 If You Are Under 21

 If you are under 21 years of age, are an Illinois licensed driver, and are requesting court supervision, see the Graduated Driver’s Program for requirements specific to you.

 ATTN: CDL DRIVERS – The supervision information discussed on this page does NOT apply to CDL drivers, whether you were driving a commercial motor vehicle at the time you were cited or not.
 If you hold a commercial driver’s license (CDL) then you will not benefit from receiving court supervision.
 You are urged to consult with a private attorney to determine the best course of action for your particular situation.

 A disposition of Court Supervision means that there will not be a conviction entered on your driving record, called a driver’s abstract in Illinois.
-This can be beneficial to you as a disposition of supervision is not a conviction of a moving violation that would incur sanctions against your driver’s license.
-Further, supervision may help keep your auto insurance rates lower depending upon your insurance carrier.
-Supervision is a disposition that can only be ordered by the court and any agreement or understanding between you and the office of the Scott County State’s Attorney concerning supervision is subject to the decision of the court.
+A disposition of supervision is not a conviction of a moving violation that would incur sanctions against your driver’s license.
+You are responsible for verifying the effect supervision will have on your auto insurance rates.